 In order to determine the overall source and spectrometer resolution, we introduce 83m Kr into the source tube in the same manner as tritium is injected.
-The krypton emanates from a mixed Na-Rb stearate5 containing 5 mCi of 83 Rb, and produces a 17.835(20)-keV K-conversion line.
-The intrinsic width of the line is a 2.26-eV Lorentzian6.
-The dominant shakeup satellite is located 20 eV below with an intensity of 8% of the main peak, as estimated by scaling the measurements of Spears et al.7 according to the calculations of Carlson and Nestor8.
+The krypton emanates from a mixed Na-Rb stearate (6) containing 5 mCi of 83 Rb, and produces a 17.835(20)-keV conversion line.
+The intrinsic width of the line is a 2.26-eV Lorentzian (7).
+The dominant shakeup satellite is located 25 eV below with an intensity of 8% of the main peak, as estimated by scaling the measurements of Spear et al. (8) according to the calculations of Carlson and Nestor (9).
 The same calculations were used to assign intensities to shakeoff satellites.
-The spectral distribution of shakeoff was taken to have the 2p Levinger form9.
-Figure 1 shows the shakeoff spectrum deduced.
-The spectral contribution from scattering of the conversion electrons from nitrogen molecules in the source gas (which accumulate due to the recirculation of the krypton) has been calculated using existing experimental data10 and has been removed from the resolution function by fitting the amount of nitrogen.
-The fitted contributions, 10 to 20%, were proportional to measured source pressures.
-These measurements yield a spectrometer resolution function which has a skewed Gaussian shape with a FWHM of 52 eV for the first data set and 32 eV for the last three data sets.
-(The contribution of the 21-eV exit slit is not included in these figures, but is taken into account in the analysis.)
+The spectral distribution of shakeoff was taken to have the 2p Levinger form (10).
+The contribution from scattering of the conversion electrons from nitrogen molecules in the source gas (which builds up due to the recirculation of the krypton) has been calculated using existing experimental data (11-12)

+and has been removed from the resolution function.
+These measurements yield a spectrometer resolution function which has a skewed Gaussian shape with a FWHM of 54 eV for the first data set and 38 eV for the last three data sets.
 The change in resolution between the data sets was due mainly to improved cancellation of residual magnetic fields from the source magnets in the region of the spectrometer.
-The total resolution function is obtained by correcting this instrumental contribution for scattering in the tritium gas, which has two components, both calculated by Monte Carlo methods from the known doubly differential cross sections11 for electron scattering from H_2 .
-Some of the electrons, 11.8%, are trapped in the source by local field minima and must multiply scatter in order to escape, and 5.2% of the untrapped electrons suffer a single scatter in the gas before being extracted (Fig. 2).
+The total resolution function for the complete source and spectrometer consists of the skewed Gaussian optical resolution function as shown in Fig. 1 determined from the krypton measurements which is folded in with the energy loss spectrum of betas scattering from tritium molecules in the source.
+This energy loss spectrum was determined using the measured tritium density in the source tube together with Monte Carlo calculations of electron scattering on molecular tritium (13-14) including tracking betas along the magnetic field lines in the source region.
+Approximately 10% of the betas are trapped in local magnetic minima in the source region and must scatter several times to escape from the source region, while approximately 5% of the untrapped betas scatter before leaving the source region.